 ARE YOU STRUGGLING WITH ADDICTION AND SEEKING HELP?
 GET IN TOUCH WITH ONE OF OUR TREATMENT SPECIALISTS NOW.

-How Adderall Affects the Brain
+How Does Adderall Affect the Brain

 Adderall is an addictive substance.
 Whenever an individual develops an Adderall addiction, it begins to alter the actual brain chemistry of the addict.
 Adderall directly impacts the brain and the way in which it functions by interfering with certain neurotransmitters, or brain chemicals.
 Adderall’s effects on the brain are what make it both a potent and dangerous drug.